 Schools are invited to apply for a Christmas Celebration and a maximum of six initiatives in the school year.
+Applying for an initiative does not guarantee that it will be approved.

-All applications are subject to budget availability and receipt of 2009-2010 initiative evaluations.
+All applications are subject to budget availability and receipt of outstanding initiative evaluations.